 Data Retention

-Participant data and the data of the children will be retained for a period for at least 5 years after the completion of the project for historical, statistical or research purposes as provided for by POPIA.
-Appropriate safeguards will be established to secure the records and ensure that the data is not used for any other purpose than the purpose for which the data was originally collected.
+Participant data will be retained for at least five years after the completion of the project for historical, statistical, or research purposes as provided for by POPIA.
+Appropriate safeguards will be established to secure the records and ensure that the data is not used for any purpose other than the purpose for which it was originally collected.
 In any event, no records will be retained for longer than as per applicable regulations.

 Roles and Responsibilities